 Once this process is completed and your application is approved, you will be asked to take the Oath of Allegiance to America.
 After that point, you will be given your Certificate of Naturalization.

-Learn More about the U.S. Citizenship Services at Susan Han, Esq.
-Today
+Contact Immigration Lawyer Susan Han to Learn More about U.S. Citizenship Services

-Immigration Attorney Susan Han can help you at every step of the way along this journey.
+Immigration attorney Susan Han can help you at every step of the way along this journey.
 We have spent years helping our clients navigate the immigration process and have been instrumental in giving foreign nationals the tools they need to gain U.S. citizenship.
-Reach out to our office using our secure online form or by calling us at 410.599.3100.
+Contact Susan Han by calling 410.599.3100 or emailing [email protected].